CUCWD/edx-documentation/en_us/shared/video/prepare_video/create_video.rst

 .. only:: Open_edX

-    Additionally, we strongly recommend that you create copies of your videos in the following resolutions.
+  * We strongly recommend that you create copies of your videos in the following resolutions.
 When multiple resolutions are available, the video player automatically plays the best video for each learner's device and internet connection.

     * 1080p
     * 720p